Group Ukulele Classes

-Coming in Jaunary, 2017: This is a new opportunity for homeschool students in Middle Tennessee and Kentucky who are interested in learning to play a "fretted" string instrument in a group setting.
-Class times are Mondays from 4:00 to 5:00 (room TBA) of the Music/Mass Communications Building on the Campus of Austin Peay State University.
-Classes will begin January 23 and will continue until April 17 (12-week session).
+This is a wonderful opportunity for homeschool students in Middle Tennessee and Kentucky who are interested in learning to play a "fretted" string instrument in a group setting.
+Class times are currently TBA for the fall semester.
 The cost is $35.00 for the first child, and $25.00 for each additional sibling.
-We hope you will join us in this new and exciting opportunity.
+We hope you will join us in this exciting opportunity.

 The Ukulele class is taught by APSU undergraduate music education major René Villarreal.
 Rene is a guitar major and has extensive performance and teaching experience including the APSU summer 2016 guitar camp.